House of Assembly - Fifty-Fifth Parliament, First Session (55-1)

 Mr COWDREY: In regard to clause 3, particularly if we touch on gross negligence and 'reckless', just for the benefit of the committee, I think it would be helpful perhaps to have a brief discussion.
 I will probably touch on this issue again in relation to clause 4.
 In the specific instance of GTOs, there is obviously a disconnect in terms of the direct relationship between, for lack of a better term, the statutory employer, legislative employer or contractual employer as opposed to the organisation the employee is sitting within.

-If the minister could, I am keen to understand from the government's perspective what the requirements are in regard to 'reckless', in particular.
+I am keen to understand from the government's perspective what the requirements are in regard to 'reckless', in particular.
 In a practical sense, what would she envision as the steps that a GTO would need to take, as apparent or different from what they are currently doing, to meet that obligation of maintaining above that threshold of being reckless in regard to their employees?
 Obviously, they undertake specific inspections of host organisations when that placement is made at the moment.
 From time to time, they will provide an inspection of that.
 I ask this in terms of what the reasonable expectation is for a GTO to ensure the safety of their worker who is not working on their site.

 The Hon.
 S.E.
 CLOSE: I am advised we would not expect there to be any change from their current duties and their current relationship between the GTO and the host.

 Mr COWDREY: So no change whatsoever in terms of what is expected of them under law.
 There will be no need for any sort of change in the way that training is done, there is no further guidance that is going to be required to be provided to GTOs, because the government has said to GTO providers that there was going to be additional work done by the government that there would be a fact sheet provided to them on steps that they would need to take in the GTO sector to ensure that there was compliance within that group.
-So I am now confused that there has been messaging put forward by the government that there was going to be need to be more work and more specific advice provided to the GTO sector in regard to the changes that are coming on the back of this bill.
+So I am now confused that there has been messaging put forward by the government that there was going to need to be more work and more specific advice provided to the GTO sector in regard to the changes that are coming on the back of this bill.

 The Hon.
 S.E.
 CLOSE: I am advised the government identified through this process that there is currently no guidance provided to GTOs on exercising their duties.
 So, while the duties themselves do not change, it was identified as being a useful action for the government to provide that clarification about what those duties are, which has hitherto not occurred.